TREEcg/LDES-Action/README.md

           storage: 'output'
 ```

-The `scheduled` job will fetch the dataset, split it into multiple json files and write these files to a new directory inside `storage`, which will be named after the date when we performed the fetch.
+The `TREEcg/gh-action-republish-ldes` action will perform the following operations:
+1. fetch data from the provided `url`
+2. split and store the fetched data across json files in the `storage` directory
+3. commit and push all of the data to your repo
+4. deploy the data to GitHub Pages on branch `gh_pages_branch` (if not provided, the default branch is `gh-pages`).

 ## Inputs